sabina301/Test-Task-1/README.md

 ``cd Test-Task-1``

+3) Go to tz-yadro directory
+   ``cd tz-yadro``

-3) Compile the executable file from the root directory
+4) Compile the executable file from the root directory
 ``go build ./cmd/``

-4) Run executable file
+5) Run executable file
 ``./cmd``

 ## For run tests:

-1) Go to internal from the root directory
+1) Go to internal from the tz-yadro directory
 ``cd internal``